JJ-Cham/CSC120-FinalProject/README.md

 - `go [direction]` — Move in a direction (e.g., `go forward`, `go backward`)
 - `take [item]` — Pick up an item
 - `inventory` — Check what you're carrying
+- `solve` - solve the a room-based puzzle
 - `quit` — Exit the game

 For full command descriptions and game map, see [`cheatsheet.md`](./cheatsheet.md).